microsoft/nni/docs/en_US/TrainingService/FrameworkControllerMode.md

 ## Setup FrameworkController

 Follow the [guideline](https://github.com/Microsoft/frameworkcontroller/tree/master/example/run) to set up FrameworkController in the Kubernetes cluster, NNI supports FrameworkController by the stateful set mode.
-You will need to pass the name of the FrameworkController service account to the NNI Experiment Config.
+If your cluster enforces authorization, you need to create a service account with granted permission for FrameworkController, and then pass the name of the FrameworkController service account to the NNI Experiment Config. [refer](https://github.com/Microsoft/frameworkcontroller/tree/master/example/run#run-by-kubernetes-statefulset)

 ## Design